 (courtesy of YouTube user 8-bit Days a Week)

 There are two characters to choose from, a guy named Blow and a girl named Falla.
 They're both able to fire two types of shots selected with proper items, but their attacks differ a bit: Blow has a straight laser and his vulcan shot acquires some spread when upgraded, Falla’s vulcan has no spread but her thin laser gains two spread side shots later on.
 Vulcan (V) and laser (L) are powered up by always sticking to the same item.
-Auxiliary weaponry exist in the form of straight missiles and homing orbs, which have no upgrades and always disappear when a new level starts.
+Auxiliary weaponry exists in the form of straight missiles and homing orbs, which have no upgrades and always disappear when a new level starts.
 Temporary shields and health/energy refills complete the item gallery.

 As indicated by the HUD on the right side of the screen, the ship starts out with seven energy points that can be replenished with the abovementioned refill item.
 However, you also recover one energy cell in every transition (stage to stage and stage to the final boss chamber).
 If this health gauge is depleted the credit ends, but continues and stage selection are allowed for every level you have already reached.
 Besides shooting, which is accomplished with button I, button II provides a secondary input that's used to make the ship move very fast in a dash maneuver – it's the same gimmick of the Rayxanber series, only without the overheating limitation.

 In terms of visuals, Steam-Heart's is a game with lots of highs and lows.
 The backgrounds of the first two levels are so bland that first impressions might be the worst possible.
 The first stage is also too long, which doesn't help either.
-Provided you're able to get past this initial lethargy you're in for a surprisinly busy third stage though.
+Provided you're able to get past this initial lethargy you're in for a surprisingly busy third stage though.
 From that point on the game picks up both the pace and the quality of the graphics, peaking in stage 6 as you face a shower of indestructible asteroids prior to dealing with a series of drone waves and bulkier ships.
 It's nothing fancy but it works (there's no parallax scrolling, for example).
 In between you'll fly over alien bases and forests while avoiding tricky enemy fire.
-The dash mechanic certainly helps at times, even though crowd control and clever bullet hearding are still the most important strategies for those who want to succeed.
+The dash mechanic certainly helps at times, even though crowd control and clever bullet herding are still the most important strategies for those who want to succeed.